john-hawkins/projit/docs/paper/joss.md

 # Summary

-Data science projects occupy an unsual space between fast scripting, software development, and methodologically rigorous experimentation.
+Data science projects occupy an unsual space between rapid scripting, software development, and methodologically rigorous experimentation.
 They require careful discipline to prevent subtle problems like target leakage, over-fitting or p-hacking.
-At the same time they cannot deliver results if they are locked down by rigid frameworks.
+At the same time
+they cannot deliver results if they are locked down by rigid frameworks.
 Typically, data scientists use custom workflows, or proprietary cloud systems to automate and standardise certain elements like management of data sets, scripts, model artefacts